jgc777/GitHubRepoAPI/README.md

 ## How to use it
  Just load [the script](./api.js) and do `appendRepos(a, b);`.
 Check the Functions info down this page.

+> [!WARNING]
+> Each IP has a GitHub API limit of 60 requests per hour.
+If the user exceeds it it's going to stop working.

 ### Example
  ```html
  <script src="https://cdn.jsdelivr.net/gh/jgc777/GitHubRepoAPI@latest/api.js"></script> <!-- Load the API -->